nguyenhphilip/phil-in-the-blank/content/posts/Introduction.md

 >Your Son

-Sending it was one of the hardest things I had ever done.
+Sending it was one of the hardest things I have ever done.
 I was petrified -- what would they say?
 Would they even understand?
 We weren’t a family that expressed our feelings so openly like this.
 It was always about the basics -- food, water, money, school, family.

-Before boarding, my Mom left me with this message:
+But before boarding, my Mom left me with this message:

 “Philip, remember you will always be our son.
 I know you’re independent and want to do what you want, but always remember that.
 Me and your Dad will always support you, but know that I don’t feel happy about what you’re doing.
 I don’t feel good.
 I’m scared.
 Please stay safe.
 Keep us updated and send pictures.
 Your Dad and I love you.”